bbauska/zombiePolitics/README.md

 interest is subordinated to the affirmation of public values, the common good, and the notion of social responsibility implied in recognizing and transforming the con­ ditions that make the lives of others precarious.
-As Judith Butler masterfully puts lf!
+As Judith Butler masterfully puts lf!</p>

-Precariousness implies living socially, that is, the fact that one’s life is always in some sense in the hands of the other. lt implies exposure both to those we know and to those we do not know; a dependency on people we know, or barely know, or know not at all.
+<p>Precariousness implies living socially, that is, the fact that one’s life is always in some sense
+in the hands of the other. lt implies exposure both to those we know and to those we do not know; a dependency on people we know, or barely know, or know not at all.
 Rcciprocally, it implies being impinged upon by the exposure and dependency of others, most of whom remain anonymous.
-These are not necessarily relations of love or even of care, but consti­ tute obligations toward others, most of whom we cannot name and do not know, and who may or may not bear traits of familiarity to an established sense of who “we” are. ln the inter­ est of speaking in common parlance, we could say that “we” have such obligations to “oth­ ers” and presume that we know who “we” are in such an instance. 'l`he social implication of this view, however, is precisely that the “we” does not, and cannot, recognize itself; that it is riven from the start, intemipted by alterity, as Levinas has said, and the obligations “we” have are precisely those that disrupt any established notion of thc “we."3 We have lived through a decade in which the call for security has lost any semblance of truth and political necessity and has become the legitimating code for imposing on the American people an imperial presidency-especially under George W. Bush and increasingly under Obama-undermined crucial civil liberties, and expanded the violence and terrorism associated with a permanent war economy and culture.
+These are not necessarily relations of love or even of care, but consti­ tute obligations toward others, most of whom we cannot name and do not know, and who may or may not bear traits of familiarity to an established sense of who "we" are. ln the inter­ est of speaking in common parlance, we could say that "we" have such obligations to "oth­ ers" and presume that we know who "we" are in such an instance. 'l`he social implication of this view, however, is precisely that the "we" does not, and cannot, recognize itself; that it is riven from the start, intemipted by alterity, as Levinas has said, and the obligations "we" have are precisely those that disrupt any established notion of thc "we."3 We have lived through a decade in which the call for security has lost any semblance of truth and political necessity and has become the legitimating code for imposing on the American people an imperial presidency-especially under George W. Bush and increasingly under Obama-undermined crucial civil liberties, and expanded the violence and terrorism associated with a permanent war economy and culture.</p>

-Democracy thrives on dissent, but dissent and critical citizenship cannot take place in a country marked by a widening gap between political democracy and socio-eco­nomic power.
+<p>Democracy thrives on dissent, but dissent and critical citizenship cannot take place
+in a country marked by a widening gap between political democracy and socio-eco­nomic power.
 Inequality is not just a normal outgrowth of a market-driven econ­ omy; it is fundamental to a political system that destroys democracy.
 A country that